Data Tables for Lorentz and CPT Violation: III. Data tables

-Tables \ref{dat:chlepton}, \ref{dat:neutrino}, and \ref{dat:meson} list measurements and bounds on coefficients for Lorentz violation involving second- and third-generation fermions in the minimal SME.
-Results for muons and tau leptons are in Table \ref{dat:chlepton}, while those for neutrinos are in Table \ref{dat:neutrino}.
-For both these tables, many of the coefficients appearing in the first column are specified in the lepton sector of Table \ref{StModlagr:1}.
-The neutrino results in Table \ref{dat:neutrino} are obtained in the context of various simplified models, as discussed in the references.
-Experimental sensitivities to coefficients for operators involving second- and third-generation quark fields are presently limited to mesons and are presented in Table \ref{dat:meson}.
-The coefficients appearing in this table are composite quantities defined in the corresponding references.
-They are effective coefficients for which complete analytical expressions are as yet unknown, formed from certain quark-sector coefficients appearing in Table \ref{StModlagr:1} and from other quantities arising from the quark binding in the mesons.
+Tables \DaQuarkDimThree--\DaQuarkDimFiveUp\ present experimental sensitivities to coefficients for operators in the quark sector.
+Some coefficients appearing in these tables are obtained from experiments with mesons and are composite quantities defined in the corresponding references.
+They are effective coefficients for which complete analytical expressions are as yet unknown, formed from certain quark-sector coefficients appearing in Table \PrSMEFermionLagr\ and from other quantities arising from the quark binding in the mesons.
+A few rows of Table \DaQuarkDimFour\ contain bounds on isotropic ultrarelativistic spherical coefficients \cite{2013AKMMfermions}, denoted by a ring diacritic and the superscript UR.
+Properties of these coefficients are provided in Table \PrNonMinFermCoeffs.

-Tables \ref{dat:elweak} and \ref{dat:gluon} concern coefficients in the gauge sectors of the minimal SME.
-Results for the electroweak sector are listed in Table \ref{dat:elweak}, while those for the gluon sector are in Table \ref{dat:gluon}.
-The coefficients for the electroweak sector are defined in the gauge and Higgs sections of Table \ref{StModlagr:2}.
-The gluon-sector coefficient is the analogue of the corresponding photon-sector coefficient defined in Table \ref{photontildetable}.
-To date, all results for the gauge sector are deduced from theoretical considerations.
+Tables \DaElweak\ and \DaGluon\ concern coefficients in the gauge sectors of the minimal SME.
+Results for the electroweak sector are listed in Table \DaElweak, while those for the gluon sector are in Table \DaGluon.
+The coefficients for the electroweak sector are defined in the gauge and Higgs sections of Table \PrSMEBosonLagr.
+Each gluon-sector coefficient is the analogue of the corresponding photon-sector coefficient defined in Table \PrPhotTilde.

-Table \ref{dat:gravity} presents measurements and bounds concerning the gravity sector of the minimal SME.
-The specific combinations of coefficients in the pure-gravity sector that appear in the first column are defined in the references.
-They are expressed in terms of the coefficients for Lorentz violation listed in the gravity section of Table \ref{StModlagr:2}.

-The final data table, Table \ref{dat:nonmin}, contains a compilation of some measurements and bounds on coefficients for Lorentz violation in the nonminimal SME.
-Attention is restricted to the photon sector, in which results are available for a variety of nonrenormalizable operators of dimensions 5, 6, 7, 8, and 9.
-A convenient basis for classifying operators of dimension $d$ is given by the spin-weighted spherical harmonics \cite{2009akmmNonMin}.
-The corresponding coefficients are listed in Table \ref{spherical_harm}.
-Some constraints have been obtained for the vacuum coefficients for Lorentz violation, which are $\cjm d I {jm}$, $\klm d E {jm}$, $\klm d B {jm}$ for even $d$ and $\klm d V {jm}$ for odd $d$, where the subscripts $jm$ label the angular-momentum quantum numbers.
-In the first column of Table \ref{dat:nonmin}, the usual spherical harmonics $\syjm 0 {jm}$ are evaluated at specified angles, which are the celestial coordinates of certain astrophysical sources.
-None of the vacuum-orthogonal coefficients for Lorentz violation have been measured to date.